musafiryatra15/MusafirYatra/UPGRADE.md

 **Impact Probability: Low**

 The `CheckForMaintenanceMode` class has been removed, and a new class, `PreventRequestsDuringMaintenance`, has been introduced.
 In Laravel, `PreventRequestsDuringMaintenance` middleware is applied at the global level.
-However, in Bagisto, we have removed the middleware from the global scope and applied it at the route level.
+However, in MusafirYatra, we have removed the middleware from the global scope and applied it at the route level.

 The reason for this change is that we need to display customized pages based on the current theme, and if the middleware is applied globally, the theme may not be accessible, resulting an error.